AbhijithRam/Blockchain_Based_Evoting_System/README.md

-Blockchain based voting system
+Blockchain-based voting system

-This is my attempt at making a election system based on blockchain
+This is my attempt at making an election system based on blockchain